| Home | Fourth of July | Index |

 It's Independence Day.

-These verses are from the Perpetual Sentiments Album but can be used on 4th of July pages.
-The second is for people who have a family member with a July birthday.
+These verses are from the Perpetual Sentiments Album but are great for 4th of July pages.
+The second one is for people who have a family member with a July birthday.
 Stacy Kocur wrote it for me because my daughter wanted to mention her children in her Perpetual Album.
 It is a good example of how to personalize a poem to fit a situation.

 (Irving Berlin)